How do wrongful convictions happen?

 How many people are wrongfully convicted?

-How does Innocence Texas help?
+How does the Innocence Project of Texas help?

 Imagine this.
 You have been arrested, tried and convicted for a crime you did not commit.
 If you could not afford a lawyer (the vast majority of criminal defendants are poor) a lawyer was provided for you.
 But despite your innocence, you were convicted.
 And now you’re in prison, behind bars, further away from freedom than ever.